jupyter-book/jupyter-book/docs/tutorial/execution.md

 ## Add an executable cell to your Markdown file

-You can add any executable content to a MyST markdown file.
+You can add any executable content to a MyST Markdown file.
 This is useful if you want to more natively version control your executable content in a system like `git`.

 To add executable content, use the `code-cell` directive.
-This will tell MyST to execute anything inside.
+This will tell Jupyter Book to execute anything inside.

 🛠 Add the following code cell directive to `01-paper.md`